-The LTC2205/LTC2204 are 16-bit ADCs with very linear transfer functions; however, at low input levels even slight imperfections in the transfer function will result in unwanted tones.
+The LTC2205-14 is a 14-bit ADC with a very linear transfer function; however, at low input levels even slight imperfections in the transfer function will result in unwanted tones.
 Small errors in the transfer function are usually a result of ADC element mismatches.
 An optional internal dither mode can be enabled to randomize the input location on the ADC transfer curve, resulting in improved SFDR for low signal levels.